danirus/django-comments-xtd/docs/tutorial.rst

        </p>

 Now we are ready to send comments.
-If you are logged in the admin site comments do not need to be confirmed by email, and will make it to the application without further intervention.
-To make django_comments_xtd send a confirmation email do logout of the admin interface before sending the comment.
+If you are logged in the admin site, your comments won't need to be confirmed by mail.
+To test the reception of the mail confirmation request do logout of the admin interface.

 By default the setting :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is ``0``, which means comments can not be nested.
 In the following sections we will enable threaded comments, we will allow users to flag comments and we will set up comment moderation.